nazarli-shabnam/devkit/README.md

 npm test
 ```

 Use `npm test -- --coverage` for a coverage report.
-See [DEVELOPMENT.md](./DEVELOPMENT.md) for the full contributor guide.

 ---